chefspec/chefspec/README.md

 ### Search
 **NOTE** This is not required if you are using a ChefSpec server.

-Because ChecSpec is a unit-testing framework, it is recommended that all third-party API calls be mocked or stubbed.
+Because ChefSpec is a unit-testing framework, it is recommended that all third-party API calls be mocked or stubbed.
 ChefSpec exposes a helpful RSpec macro for stubbing search results in your tests.
 If you converge a Chef recipe that implements a `search` call, ChefSpec will throw an error like:

 ```text
 Real searches are disabled.
 Unregistered search: search(:node, 'name:hello')